antiproton/jsonchess/README.md

 	the current position, and the last move played, if applicable.
 - `users_online` - the client receives updates when a user connects or disconnects, and receives the full list of online users upon activating the feed.
-- `seeks` - the client receives updates when a new seek is created (if the seek options would allow the player to accept) and when a seek expires.
+- `open_seeks` - the client receives updates when a new seek is created (if the seek options would allow the player to accept) and when a seek expires.
 (The client requests the full seek list separately.)